thanmayee07/MediatorDesignPatternDemo/README.md

 - Associations:\
        - Mediator: Program creates an instance of the Mediator class.

+# Enhancements

+In addition to the core functionality of the Mediator Pattern Demo project, there can be more enhancements which can be incorporated.
+Some of them include:
+1. Real-Time notification
+2. Order-Tracking
+3. Multiple Order Types
+4. User Authentication
+5. Payment Integration
+...etc.

 # Environment
 The project builds and runs with Visual Studio Community 2022.